Namdaemun: Name

 A common belief in Korea is that the name "Namdaemun" was imposed forcibly during the Japanese colonial period, and therefore should not be used.
 However, Joseon dynasty annals indicate that naming the eight gates of Seoul after their respective directions was common colloquial usage before the Japanese arrived.

-Different from the other gates, Sungnyemun's tablet has its name written vertically.
-When the first king of the Joseon dynasty, Yi Seonggye (who reigned from 1335 to 1408), constructed the capital city, he believed that fire would reach to Gyeongbokgung, as well as to the capital city, as Mt.
-Gwanaksan of Seoul is shaped like fire according to feng shui principles.
-Sungnyemun's name means "fire", which is from the harmony of the Five Elements and, if written vertically, the Chinese character "fire" looks as if it is providing protection.
-This was Taejong's (1367–1422) first son, Yangnyeongdaegun's (1394–1462), famous writing.

 History

 Before the 2008 fire

-Before the 2008 fire, Namdaemun was the oldest wooden structure in Seoul.
 The city gate, made of wood and stone with a two-tiered, pagoda-shaped tiled roof, was completed in 1398 and originally used to greet foreign emissaries, control access to the capital city, and keep out Siberian tigers, which have long been gone from the area.
-Construction began in 1395 during the fourth year of the reign of King Taejo of Joseon and was finished in 1398.
-The structure was rebuilt in 1447, during the 29th year of King Sejong the Great's reign, and has been renovated several times since.
+Construction began in 1395 during the fourth year of the reign of King Taejo and was finished in 1398.
+The structure was rebuilt in 1447, during the 29th year of King Sejong's reign, and has been renovated several times since.
 It was originally one of three main gates, the others being Dongdaemun (East Gate) and the now-demolished Seodaemun (West Gate) in the Seodaemun District.